Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 Why Daily Toric Lenses Feel Different Between Brands

-Daily toric lenses can feel different between brands because each manufacturer uses its own lens material, stabilization design, moisture technology, edge profile, and thickness pattern.
+Daily toric lenses can feel different between contact brands for astigmatism because each manufacturer uses its own lens material, stabilization design, moisture technology, edge profile, and thickness pattern.
 Even when two lenses correct the same sphere, cylinder, and axis values, they may sit on the eye differently during blinking and movement.

 Some toric lenses are designed to settle quickly after each blink, while others focus more on moisture, breathability, or a thinner lens feel.
 The shape of your eyelids, tear film, blinking pattern, and corneal shape can also affect how a lens feels and performs throughout the day.